dcernst/dcernst.github.io/teaching/mat411s18/syllabus-temp.md

 Comments: Volunteering is good, but being selected without volunteering isn't bad.

 Todo: Add examples or descriptions for benchmarks for letter grades.
+Add H = Hold?
+For student that want to come back to a problem.

 <center>